 Bayern seemingly has some enemy every week.
 Lately, Lothar

 Matthäus is persona non-grata with the club.
+Stefan Effenberg also had a falling out.

 Munich is famous for it's beers.
 Obviously, whoever gives the most